omarashrafkhan/A-STAR-Path-Finding-Visualization/README.md

 ## Overview

 This Java application allows users to visualize and interact with a star pathfinding algorithm on a grid.
-The application enables users to create a start node, an end node, and draw walls on the grid to observe how the algorithm finds the shortest path between the start and end nodes.
+The application enables users to create a start node, an end node, draw walls on the grid, and control the speed of the animation using a slider.
+This allows users to observe how the algorithm finds the shortest path between the start and end nodes with varying animation speeds.

 ## Features